stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- 3) AMD Net Income decreased a lot
+\- 2) AMD Share Price Increased, but AMD Net Income decreased a lot and its EPS decreased

 &nbsp;

-→ its share price should have decreased more.
+\- 3) This confirms AMD is undervalued, people are buying it because they think the 'price is low', but price doesn't mean anything, company market value matters.

 &nbsp;

-\- 4) Earnings per Share change confirms AMD is overvalued
+\- 4) People also think Nvidia increased but AMD has not so ir should increase, but AMD financial performance has nothing to do with Nvidia.

+&nbsp;

+\- 5) You might make money with AMD, but not as much as with Nvidia, the price will rally back to match its financial performance and it will underperform.

 &nbsp;